-In order to maintain and improve the open space quality within the Precinct, The Green Plan proposes an enhanced interlinked network of green infrastructure.
-It also identifies 3 parcels for open space:
+In order to maintain and improve the open space quality within the Precinct.
+The Green Plan proposes an enhanced interlinked network of green infrastructure.
+It also identifies 5 parcels for open space:

 - Arncliffe Station Park (Burrows Street) on Roads & Maritime Services (RMS) land either side of the M5 entrance.
-This park will include at least 7,000 sqm and will be funded by the State Infrastructure Contribution and is therefore excluded from this Plan. - ▶ Allen Street Park (corner of Allen Street and Arncliffe Street).
-This open space will provide playground facilities and active and passive recreation opportunities as part of future redevelopment of the site. - Eden St Park A new park about 400 sam can be provided close to Arncliffe Town Centre, to the east of the railway station, between Eden Street and the Princes Highway as part of any future redevelopment of the social housing estate.
+This park will include at least 7,000 sqm and will be funded by the State Infrastructure Contribution and is therefore excluded from this Plan. - Allen Street Park (corner of Allen Street and Arncliffe Street).
+This open space will provide playground facilities and active and passive recreation opportunities as part of future redevelopment of the site.

+- Eden St Park A new park about 400 sam can be provided close to Arncliffe Town Centre, to the east of the railway station, between Eden Street and the Princes Highway as part of any future redevelopment of the social housing estate. - ▶ Barton Park An existing regional park of some 26.20 Ha within 550 metres of the precinct. - Riverine park An existing regional park of some 35.62 Ha within 200 metres of the precinct boundary.

-This Plan also proposes an additional open space in the area of land surrounded by major roads Princes Highway, West Botany Street and Wickham road to the south.
+This Plan also proposes an additional open space in the area of land surrounded by major roads Princes Highway.
+West Botany Street and Wickham road to the south.
 This pocket park has been proposed to meet the accessibility gap concentrated around the area north of Wickham Street particularly for those less able to travel and cross busy roads such as small children and elderly.

-While parks offering playgrounds are quite well distributed among the entire Precinct, parks providing sport fields are mostly located around the periphery of the Precinct within Gardiner Park.
-Arncliffe Park and Cahill Park.
+While parks offering playgrounds are quite well distributed among the entire Precinct, parks providing sport fields are mostly located around the periphery of the Precinct within Gardiner Park, Arncliffe Park and Cahill Park.
 This Plan seeks to created stronger linkages to provide better accessibility to these areas for the entire Precinct, this is reflected in the transport works schedule and tree canopy improvement works.